-(33 a) In light of the transnational nature of Union actions and in order to promote coordinated action to fulfil the objective of ensuring the highest level of security in the Union, decentralised agencies may exceptionally be eligible as beneficiaries of Union actions, including in the form of grants, when they assist in the implementation of Union actions falling within the agencies’ competences and those actions are not covered by the Union contribution to the budget of the agencies through the annual budget.
-Such support should be consistent with the priorities and initiatives identified at Union level by the Union institutions to ensure Union added value.
+(33 a) In light of the transnational nature of Union actions, and in order to promote coordinated action to fulfil the objective of ensuring the highest level of security in the Union, Union bodies, offices and agencies should exceptionally be eligible to be beneficiaries of Union actions, including in the form of grants, where they assist in the implementation of Union actions falling within the competences of the bodies, offices and agencies concerned and those actions are not covered by the Union contribution to the budget of those bodies, offices and agencies made through the annual budget.
+To ensure Union added value, such support should be consistent with the priorities and initiatives identified at Union level by the Union institutions.

-(34) The policy objective of this Fund will be also addressed through financial instruments and budgetary guarantee under the policy windows of the InvestEU.
-Financial support should be used to address market failures or sub-optimal investment situations, in a proportionate manner and actions should not duplicate or crowd out private financing or distort competition in the Internal market.
-Actions should have a clear Union added value.
+(34) The policy objective of the Fund should also be pursued through financial instruments and budgetary guarantees under the policy windows of the InvestEU Programme established by Regulation (EU) 2021/523 of the European Parliament and of the Council.
+Such financial support should be used to address market failures or sub-optimal investment situations in a proportionate manner .
+The actions concerned should have clear Union added value and should not duplicate or crowd out private financing or distort competition in the internal market.

 (34a) Blending operations have a voluntary nature and are operations supported by the Union budget combining repayable and/or non-repayable forms of support from the Union budget with repayable forms of support from promotional/ development or other public finance institutions, as well as from commercial finance institutions and investors.

-(35) This Regulation lays down a financial envelope for the Internal Security Fund (ISF) which is to constitute the prime reference amount, within the meaning ofparagraph X of the Interinstitutional Agreement of X between the European Parliament, the Council and the Commission on budgetary discipline, on cooperation in budgetary matters and on sound financial management, for the European Parliament and the Council during the annual budgetary procedure.
+(35) This Regulation lays down a financial envelope for the entire duration of the Fund, which is to constitute the prime reference amount, within the meaning of point 18 of the Interinstitutional Agreement of 16 December 2020 between the European Parliament, the Council of the European Union and the European Commission on budgetary discipline, on cooperation in budgetary matters and on sound financial management, as well as on new own resources, including a roadmap towards the introduction of new own resources, for the European Parliament and the Council during the annual budgetary procedure.

-(36) Regulation (EU, Euratom) 2018/1046 of the European Parliament and of the Council applies to this Fund.
-It lays down rules on the implementation of the Union budget, including the rules on grants, prizes, procurement, indirect implementation, financial assistance, financial instruments and budgetary guarantees.
-In order to ensure coherence in the implementation of Union funding programmes, the Financial Regulation is to apply to the actions to be implemented in direct or indirect management under ISF.
+(36) Regulation (EU, Euratom) 2018/1046 of the European Parliament and of the Council ('the Financial Regulation') applies to the Fund.
+The Financial Regulation lays down rules on the implementation of the Union budget, including the rules on grants, prizes, procurement, indirect management, financial instruments, budgetary guarantees, financial assistance and the reimbursement of external experts.
+In order to ensure coherence in the implementation of Union funding programmes, the Financial Regulation should apply to the actions to be implemented under direct or indirect management under the Fund.

-(37) For the purpose of implementation of actions under shared management, the Fund should form part of a coherent framework consisting of this Regulation, Regulation (EU, Euratom) 2018/1046 and the Common Provisions Regulation (EU) No X.
+(37) For the purposes of implementation of actions under shared management, the Fund should form part of a coherent framework that consists of this Regulation, the Financial Regulation and the Common Provisions Regulation for 2021-27.

-(38) Regulation (EU) No X [CPR] establishes the framework for action by the European Regional Development Fund (ERDF), the European Social Fund Plus (ESF+), the Cohesion Fund, the European Maritime and Fisheries Fund (EMFF), the Asylum, Migration and Integration Fund (AMIF), Internal Security Fund (ISF) and the instrument for border management and visa (BMVI), as a part of the Integrated Border Management Fund (IBMF), and it lays down, in particular, the rules concerning programming, monitoring and evaluation, management and control for EU funds implemented under shared management.
-Additionally it is necessary to specify the objectives of the Internal Security Fund in this Regulation and to lay down specific provisions concerning the activities that may be financed with the support of this Fund.
+(38) The Common Provisions Regulation for 2021-2027 establishes the framework for action by the European Regional Development Fund, the European Social Fund Plus, the Cohesion Fund, the European Maritime, Fisheries and Aquaculture Fund, the Just Transition Fund, the Asylum, Migration and Integration Fund, the Internal Security Fund and the Instrument for financial support for Border Management and Visa Policy, as a part of the Integrated Border Management Fund, and it lays down, in particular, the rules concerning programming, monitoring and evaluation, management and control for Union funds implemented under shared management.
+Additionally, it is necessary to specify the objectives of the Fund in this Regulation, and to lay down specific provisions concerning the actions that may be financed under the Fund.